Edinburgh-Software-Engineering-Methods/sem/use-cases/use-case-2.md

 User

 ## Trigger
-The user requests to produce population reports of all the countries in a continent
+The user requests to produce a population report of all the countries in a continent

 ## Main Success Scenario
 1. The user request the system to give the population data of all the countries in a continent organized by largest population to smallest.